St. Louis city and county sue to block new Missouri gun law

 “This new law is like the state holding out a sign that says ‘Come Commit Gun Violence Here,’” Page said in a statement.

+"Given the unconstitutionality, but more importantly, the public safety risks this law presents, I believe our community and state would best be served by Jackson County joining this action and for HB 85 to ultimately be deemed unenforceable by the court,” White said in a letter to Jackson County legislators.

+White said he will be asking the county legislature to pass a resolution at its next meeting for the county to join the litigation.

 The U.S. Department of Justice, in a letter last week, warned Missouri officials that the state can’t ignore federal law.
-Parson and Schmitt responded that they still plan to enforce the new law.
+Parson and Attorney General Eric Schmitt responded that they still plan to enforce the new law.

 Schmitt’s spokesman, Chris Nuelle, called the lawsuit a “partisan” maneuver by “progressive politicians.”